How to Write a Winning Love Letter to Home Sellers

 - Don’t go too far afield.
 Abio co-founder and associate broker Linnette Edwards tells the story of would-be buyers who wrote about their love for a home’s giant walk-in pantry.
 They envisioned themselves hanging out in the pantry late at night, sitting on the floor and gorging on candy.
 The quirky letter backfired by grossing out the sellers.

-Stumped about what to write in your love letter to home sellers?
+Stumped about whether to write a love letter to home sellers or what to put in it?
 Abio Properties is happy to share successful examples with you.
-Call Abio at 888-400-ABIO (2246) or email us at email@example.com.
+Call us at 888-400-ABIO (2246) or email us at firstname.lastname@example.org.